 My name is David Tracey, and I am a medical editor and proofreader.
-I have worked for many years as a scientist and researcher, and have considerable experience in editing, proofreading and publishing medical and technical texts.
+I have worked for many years as a scientist and researcher, and have considerable experience in copy editing, proofreading and publishing medical and technical texts.

 Proofreading and editing often belong together, but they are separate processes.
-Editing of a technical document involves improvement of the style and quality to make it as clear and understandable as possible.
+Copy editing of a technical document involves improvement of the style and quality to make it as clear and understandable as possible.
 This may require correction, condensation, reorganisation and other modifications.
 Proofreading is more concerned with the fine details, such as errors of grammar, spelling and punctuation.

 - BSc (Hons) University of Sydney (Australia)